mukatee/influxdb-dumper/README.md

 Long timeframe dumps may be better off split into several separate dumps, as all data to be dumped is basically loaded to memory.

+It is possible to use the filter option to disable dumping of some specific measurements/columns.
+For example, to leave out measurements/columns named "C1" and "C2", use a filter value of "C1,C2".